 From there I earned a scholarship to play at Mercyhurst College (now Mercyhurst University), a Division II school located in Erie, PA.

-I had a handful of professional (invite only) tryouts, but nothing came of it.
+I had a handful of professional (invite only) tryouts, but nothing transpired.
 I was sad.

 Alas, I moved back to NY and decided to finish up my degree locally at the State University of New York at Cortland.